 With that in mind, let’s move on to the carriers (in order of price, from lowest to highest).
 Keep in mind you might also have luck finding used hiking carriers in your local second hand stores.

 Pros: The Clevr Cross Country Carrier is one of the most highly-rated baby hiking carriers for a very reasonable price.
-It weighs only 5.1 pounds, carries up to 33 pounds (roughly a 3-year-old), and has a retractable sun and rain canopy.
-It also has pockets for your stuff, including two water bottles, plus a stable kickstand, foot stirrups for your kiddo (so she has a place to put her feet…and not kick you…ahem), and padded straps and hip belt.
+It weighs only 5.5 pounds, carries up to 33 pounds (roughly a 3-year-old), and has a retractable sun and rain canopy.
+It also has pockets for your stuff, including two water bottles, plus a stable kickstand, foot stirrups for your kiddo (so she has a place to put her feet… and not kick you… ahem), and padded straps and a hip belt.
 That’s a lot of extras for an economy hiking carrier!

 Still, if you’re an occasional hiker and/or on a budget, this hiking carrier comes with decent perks, especially for the price.
 But if you’re a more serious hiker who enjoys frequent and longer hikes, this carrier is probably not the one for you.

-Kelty’s brand new 5 lb Journey PerfectFit holds kids and gear up to 50 lbs.
-It comes with adjustable foot stirrups, a wide seat, washable drool pad, 5 point safety harness, and three exterior storage pockets.
-Kelty’s carriers have long been reviewed as some of the most comfortable out there on the market, and they fit a wide range of torso lengths.
+Kelty’s 6 lb Journey PerfectFit holds kids and gear up to 50 lbs.
+It comes with adjustable foot stirrups, a wide seat, a washable drool pad, 5 point safety harness, and three exterior storage pockets.
+Kelty’s carriers have long been reviewed as some of the most comfortable on the market, and they fit a wide range of torso lengths.

 Cons: This carrier doesn’t come with a sunshade (though you can buy it separately) or a side entry option for bigger kids.
 However, the Journey PerfectFit Signature ($259) and PerfectFit Elite ($299) both include integrated sunshades (plus a lot more storage: 6 exterior pockets on the Signature and 9 on the Elite, which also has a hydration sleeve).